 Myth B: Operating the car, will help recharge the battery to its full capacity

 The facts – It all depends on specific factors, such as the temperature, the amount of power that the battery has remaining and how much voltage charge is sent by the alternator to the battery.
 Making short trips or running the engine on idle will not charge the battery fully.

 It is also a mistake to entirely rely on “warming up” the automotive battery by increasing your consumption of power such as by turning on the headlights.
 In the majority of cases, this will be a futile attempt to start the engine.
 If the battery needs to recharging, it’s best to use a quality car battery charger.

 Myth C: Sealed maintenance-free batteries, don’t require maintenance

 The facts – In fact, they do.
 Car batteries that are categorised and sold as maintenance-free are not as self-sufficient as they seem.
 Maintenance-free batteries are sealed, so electrolyte levels are maintained by the Century Advanced Labyrinth Chamber, that works with the Double Lid Technology, to transform vapours into condensed water and redirected back into the battery.

 However, it is not true that they will never need maintenance.
 Regular maintenance such as checking loose terminals, connections and signs of over-charging by your auto electrical system is necessary.
 The fact is, the hotter an environment and under-bonnet temperatures are the more electrolyte fluid a battery will lose.

-The Century Ultra High Performance 36 Month Warranty and Century High Performance 24 Month Warranty sealed maintenance free batteries, are engineered with internal components and materials to combat excessive water evaporation in hot conditions.
+The Century Ultra High Performance 40 Month Warranty and Century High Performance 30 Month Warranty sealed maintenance-free batteries, are engineered with internal components and materials to combat excessive water evaporation in hot conditions.

-To retain your battery in optimum health, it’s crucial you define the correct car battery myths and facts.
+To retain your battery in optimum health, you must define the correct car battery myths and facts.
 It will help you set-up and observe a regular maintenance routine.